 How to Stage Empty Apartment Photos for Better Listings

-A practical workflow for staging empty apartment photos so buyers can understand layout, atmosphere, and use more quickly online.
+A practical workflow for staging empty apartment photos and vacant units so buyers can understand layout, scale, and lifestyle faster online.

 Empty apartment photos often fail for a simple reason: the buyer cannot tell how the rooms are meant to live.